 The Board of Directors offer significant professional experience, are committed to educational opportunities, and have extensive personal and professional networks that are useful in helping secure program partnerships and philanthropic funding.
 Board members participate fully in quarterly board meetings, fundraise on behalf of the organization, attend at least one programmatic event, stay connected to CollegeSpring through quarterly one-on-one meetings with the CEO, and commit to making an annual donation.

-Tom Friel, Board Chair
+Tom Friel, National Board Chair

 Retired Chairman and CEO of Heidrick & Struggles International Inc.

 Julissa immigrated to America from Mexico at the age of 11 and was undocumented for almost 15 years, including some of her years rising to prominence on Wall Street.
 In order to help other young people in similar circumstances, Julissa co-founded the Ascend Educational Fund, a scholarship program for immigrant students, regardless of their immigration status.
 She was officially sworn in as an American citizen in August of 2014.

 Previously, she worked at Para Los Niños, a nonprofit providing education, health, and youth workforce / development services to Los Angeles’ underserved communities.
 An anthropologist by training, she conducted years of fieldwork with NGOs in East / Southeast Asia.

 She earned her doctorate in Anthropology with a Critical Theory emphasis from the University of California at Irvine, as well as a master’s degree from New York University and a bachelor’s degree from Scripps College.